SFarbolin/quartz/content/solstice-fires.md

 ## Summer 2025
 ![[IMG_20250620_214159_175.jpg]]
 Because the fire tubes worked so well on the previous one, I wanted to play with the idea of redirecting the fire more.
-I
+I remembered seeing
 > [!tip]- More Photos
 > ![[IMG_20250620_162006_725.jpg]]
 > ![[IMG_20250620_172004_188_blurred.jpg]]